rblades/dhworkbook_master/docs/introduction/crafting-digital-history.md

 A digital historian needs to have a digital workshop/lab/studio/performance space.
 Such a space serves a number of functions:

-- a scratch pad / fail log and code repository so that we remember what we were doing, or (more importantly) **what** we we did - that is to say, the actual commands we typed, the sequence of manipulations or [data moves](http://liu.english.ucsb.edu/data-moves/)
++ A scratch pad / fail log and code repository so that we remember what we were doing, or (more importantly) **what** we we did - that is to say, the actual commands we typed, the sequence of manipulations or [data moves](http://liu.english.ucsb.edu/data-moves/).
-- a narrative that connects the dots, that explains the **why** of that what and how.
++ A narrative that connects the dots, that explains the **why** of that what and how.
 You can use this narrative to point to when sharing your work with others.
 Digital history is not done in isolation or in a vaccuum.
 Sometimes, you will need to share a link to your work (often on twitter) asking, 'does anybody know why this isn't working?' or, 'does anybody know a better way of accomplishing this?', or, 'hey, I'm the first to do this!'
-- a way of keeping notes on things we've read/come across on the web.
++ A way of keeping notes on things we've read/come across on the web.
 There are a number of ways of accomplishing this.
 In this course, I will mandate one particular solution: ([Hypothes.is](http://web.hypothes.is)).
-- when you're working with academic databases such as JSTOR, then you'll also need a bibliography manager.
++ When you're working with academic databases such as JSTOR, then you'll also need a bibliography manager.
 We don't go into this aspect very much in this course (if you take other courses with me, you will) but you might want to check out [Zotero](http://zotero.org).
-- it can sometimes be useful to make little videos of your work to explain when something isn't working - [Screen-cast-o-matic](http://screencast-o-matic.com/) is free and does a good job
++ It can sometimes be useful to make little videos of your work to explain when something isn't working - [Screen-cast-o-matic](http://screencast-o-matic.com/) is free and does a good job.

 Now, the final part of your studio/lab/workshop is a domain (website + complete access to the webserver that powers it, so that you can install other platforms/services) of your own.
 A typical setup will be something along the lines of: